fixmycrypto/FixMyCrypto/README.md

     * [Known address](#known-addresses) (at least one)
 7. Run `FixMyCrypto`

+# Checkpoints

+The software will save the current progress every 30 seconds to the file `checkpoint.json` so you can resume a long running job after it gets interrupted.
+If this file exists when the program starts, it will resume near where it left off.
+If you change your settings or start a new job, you should delete `checkpoint.json` to restart from the beginning.

 # Paranoid "Amnesia" Environment

 If you want to be extra careful, you can run the software in an amnesiac environment which doesn't save any files to your hard drive, such as [`Tails Linux`](https://tails.boum.org).
 You still need to disconnect from the network before entering your phrase, but this ensures that no traces will be left behind once you reboot your system.
+Note that in the case of a power failure or reboot, your progress will be lost since the checkpoint file won't persist after a reboot.

 ---